sebinseban/km44besd06/README.md

 ## 3 ADVANCED C

+### 3.22 COMMANDLINE ARGUMENTS (18/02/2022) ASSIGNMENT 22

+1. Implement the calculator program using Command line arguments eg., >./a.out 1 + 3

+        output 1+3 = 4

+        >./a.out 145 * 20

+        output 145*20 = 2900

+2. sort the list of names received on command line argument and print them in ascending or descending order based on option -r.

+        >./a.out one two three four five six seven eight nine ten eight
+        five
+        four
+        nine
+        one
+        seven
+        six
+        ten
+        three
+        two

+        >./a.out  -r one two three four five six seven eight nine ten two
+        three
+        ten
+        six
+        seven
+        one
+        nine
+        four
+        five
+        eight

 ### 3.21 ARRAY OF STRINGS (16/02/2022) ASSIGNMENT 21

 1. Read a month number and print the corresponding month name using character pointer array.